The 3 Leading Causes of Depression

 Normally, the closer the depressed relative, the higher the probability of suffering from depression.

-This doesn’t mean we have to suffer this disease, only that we are more vulnerable than someone who doesn’t have anyone in their family with depressive traits.
+However, this doesn’t mean we have to suffer this disease.
+It only means that we are more vulnerable than someone who doesn’t have anyone in their family with depressive traits.

 2. Physiology is everything